PietPtr/Ex-PART/docs/programming.md

 The component or `.expc` file is where components and generally available Haskell code is defined.
 Every example contains an `.expc` file as without components no hardware can be described.

 ## `haskell` block
 In a `haskell` block general Haskell code can be written.
-Any function can use the function or type definitions defined in such a Haskell block.
+Any component can use the function or type definitions defined in such a Haskell block.

 In this example two synonyms for the Clash functions `shiftR` and `shiftL` are defined, and a type synonym for `Unsigned 16` is set.